 Looking for a driving range in Las Vegas?
 I was, and decided to check out Topgolf which is tucked directly behind the MGM Grand just off the Las Vegas Strip.

 Driving ranges are usually a pretty standard, bland experience where players hone their skills and get into game form for the next round.
 Instead, the focus at Topgolf is social and competitive in nature.
-Balls are tracked via microchip and you can choose between 9 different games.
+Balls are tracked via a microchip and you can choose between 9 different games.
 The most common option is “Topgolf” where players rack up points by hitting targets out in the range.
-Accuracy and how distant your target is determines how many points you score.
+Points are scored by hitting targets on the range, with different circles carrying a different point value.
 Pair this game with copious amounts of beer and you can’t lose.